aminqkhaled/ODEsSolver/README.md

 Other remarks include:
 - 'y' is the dependent variable, and 'x' is the independent variable.
-- If the ODE has a positive and a negative solution the positive solution is returned

 Finally, if there are any problems or bugs with this program feel free to get in touch..